vipulDessai/game-development-notes/blender/retopology/standard-retope-reference.md

 - use inset (press <kbd>i</kbd>)
   - opposite of extrude

-# where to form edge loops
+# where to add more vertices

 ## sharp edges